Khloe Kardashian's Wet & Wild Bikini Pic Will Make You Thirsty AF - E! Online

 In the midst of her recent break-up with Tristan Thompson on June 21, Khloe Kardashian shared a very sexy summer pic on Friday, July 9 featuring her taking a tropical shower wearing a bikini.
 Khloe captioned her Flashdance moment with two water squirt emojis...and let's just let the innuendos speak for themselves.

-Even sister Kim Kardashian—who had her own purple bikini moment on July 9 in Palm Springs—felt compelled to write, "OMGGGGG!!!!!!" on Khloe's stunning Instagram photo this morning.
+Sister Kim Kardashian—who had her own purple bikini moment on July 9 in Palm Springs—felt compelled to write, "OMGGGGG!!!!!!" on Khloe's stunning Instagram photo this morning.

+Even Khloe's ex-husband Lamar Odom took notice and commented, "Hottie," with several fire and heart emojis.

 Ex Tristan has also been commenting on Khloe's sexy social media snapshots, turning heads by posting flirty heart-eyed emojis to Khloe's throwback beach pic on July 7.
 The NBA star even penned a heartfelt tribute to the mother of True Thompson on her 37th birthday.